dario-vega/demo-lab-baggage/Instructions.md

 Click on Create Compartment.
 This opens up a new window.

-Choose **demonosql** as compartement name, choose a description and add it.
+Choose **demonosql** as compartment name, choose a description and add it.

 ## Step 2.
 Create an API Key and Auth Token for your user